Transporting waste, wastewater or sewage

 See our guidance for waste carriers, brokers and dealers.

-In Scotland, from 01 January 2014 and in Northern Ireland from 1 January 2015, there are additional requirements that waste carriers must comply with.
 If you are a business that provides a waste collection service you must:

 Further information can be found on the Scottish Government website: